 Access to School of Informatics and Computing technology resources is a privilege granted to School of Informatics and Computing faculty, staff, and students.
 Access may also be granted to individuals outside of the school, for purposes consistent with the school’s mission.
 However, sponsorship of these accounts by a faculty member (or department administrator) is required.

 No file storage is a substitute for a good backup routine.
-All users should back up files while working, preferably to removable media such as USB flash drive or CD-ROM.
+All users should back up files while working, preferably to removable media such as Box or USB flash drive.

-The C: drive of every Windows computer and the Macintosh HD of every iMac computer will be reset at every system restart.
+The C: drive of every Windows computer and the Macintosh HD of every iMac computer will be cleared of user data periodically throughout the semester.
 All personal files on those drives (including profiles and files on the desktop) will be deleted in the process.

 Computers in SOIC classrooms are maintained by SOIC technology staff.
 SOIC uses the latest stable version of the Windows and Mac OSX operating systems.
-Updates and patches are applied as recommended by the OS vendors.
+Updates and patches are applied as recommended by the OS vendors and IU’s Security Office.
 Operating systems and software used in support of the school’s teaching mission are updated during the summer.
-The school rarely does mid-school-year upgrades unless there are severe problems with versions already installed.
+The school rarely does mid-school-year upgrades unless there are problems with versions already installed.

-Students may not install software or utilities on any computer in the School of Informatics and Computing classrooms, unless directed by faculty or staff.
+Students may not install software or utilities on any computer in SOIC classrooms, unless directed by faculty or staff.
 Please submit a service request if software is missing (or needed) (http://soic.iupui.edu/technology/request/)

 Violation of this policy will be considered malicious intent (see below).